ASharpPen/Valheim.SpawnThat/README.md

 # Documentation

-Documentation can be found on the [Spawn That! wiki](https://github.com/ASharpPen/Valheim.SpawnThat/wiki).
+Documentation can be found on the [Spawn That github page](https://asharppen.github.io/Valheim.SpawnThat/).

 # Example